emmanuelkiranr/ERC-20-crypto-exchg/setup.md

     Run: brew install node
 #### TO confirm installation
     Run: node -v
+=> since here we need node version 9.10.0 so follow bellow steps for installing it.
 => Another way to install Node.js and NPM is with the Node Version Manager (NVM).
 NVM is a tool practical for managing multiple Node.js versions.

   1. To install NVM, download the installation script from GitHub.
 For that, you will use the curl command line.